Collective dynamics versus entanglement in quantum battery performance: Abstract

 \section{Abstract}

-Identifying the physical origin of enhanced charging performance in many-body quantum batteries is a key challenge in quantum thermodynamics.
-We investigate whether improvements in stored energy and instantaneous charging power arise from genuine quantum correlations or from coherent collective dynamics that are not intrinsically quantum.
-We compare the time evolution of energetic quantities with a hierarchy of information-theoretic measures probing bipartite, tripartite, and further-partite correlations.
-Across different battery–charger configurations, we find a consistent temporal ordering in which the instantaneous power peaks before the buildup of strong quantum correlations, indicating that peak charging is dominated by coherent transport, while entanglement and scrambling develop at later times.
-Furthermore, charging protocols based on $\kappa$-local interactions are examined under both unconstrained and norm-constrained (fair) settings, enabling a clear distinction between classical scaling effects and genuine collective enhancements.
-Increasing the interaction order or the participation number does not automatically translate into higher charging power.
-Instead, the performance is primarily dictated by how many particles actually become mutually correlated and contribute to entanglement.
-Fully collective interactions provide a genuine advantage because all particles participate coherently, whereas partially extended interaction schemes fail to monotonically increase the number of effectively interacting particles, and therefore do not guarantee improved charging efficiency.
+Identifying the origin of enhanced charging performance in many-body quantum batteries remains a central challenge in quantum thermodynamics.
+It is unclear whether improvements in stored energy and instantaneous charging power stem from genuinely quantum correlations, such as entanglement, or from coherent collective dynamics, in which energy is transferred through the battery by many particles acting together in a coordinated, phase-preserving manner.
+Here, we address this question by comparing the time evolution of energy and a hierarchy of entanglement measures probing bipartite, tripartite, and multipartite correlations.
+Across diverse battery–charger configurations, the instantaneous power peaks early, before significant entanglement develops, indicating that peak charging is dominated by coherent collective transport.
+Further analysis of $\kappa$-local interactions under fair constraints shows that only fully collective schemes ($\kappa=N$) engage all particles, aligning entanglement growth with energy storage and yielding a genuine enhancement.
+Partially extended interactions ($\kappa<N$) leave many particles inactive and fail to improve performance.
+Our analysis indicates that the charging advantage arises not from entanglement alone, but from correlations that coherently involve the entire system.